 The ten week, twenty-lesson program is offered twice yearly in the fall and spring semesters, culminating in a grade-level showcase for families, teachers, and younger students.
 Every lesson, masterful resident teaching artists introduce new steps and vocabulary and reinforce known material through practice and repetition.
 Classes also include written homework assignments, a professional demonstration by guest artists, administrative support and quality control via a team of program liaisons, and options to participate in local and regional competitions against schools from across Los Angeles County.

-As a program based on building community, self-confidence, and trust, the Conga Kids Program developed two main practices and core principles, respect and the circle.
+A program based on building community, self-confidence, and trust, Conga Kids utilizes two core principles: respect and the circle.

 Teaching artists will:

 - Always address students as “ladies and gentlemen”

 - Our goal is to shift the way students see themselves and each other